High-speed rail: Freight high-speed rail

 All high-speed trains have been designed to carry passengers only.
 There are very few high-speed freight services in the world; they all use trains that were originally designed to carry passengers.

 During the planning of the Tokaido Shinkansen, the Japanese National Railways were planning for freight services along the route.
-This plan was later discarded.
+This plan was discarded before the line opened, but since 2019 light freight has been carried on some Shinkansen services.